UnderscoreResearch/UnderscoreBackup/README.md

 Contains information of how the backup repository is managed.

 * **destination** - What destination to use for storing the log of the repository.
-* **localLocation** - Where the local location of the repository cache should be located.
-If not specified defaults to `C:\UndersoreBackup\` on Windows and `/var/cache/underscorebackup` everywhere else.
 * **maximumUnsyncedSize** - Maximum size of the change log to keep locally before uploading to destination.
 * **maximumUnsyncedSeconds** - Maximum time that changes are kept locally before they are forced to be uploaded to backup destination.